Guevara-chan/Slippery-Clip/README.md

 ## /Sum/:
-**Slippery Clip** is an optimized and portable clipboard management utility, mostly powered by minimalistic GUI with maximum keyboard s`upp`ort in mind.
+**Slippery Clip** is an optimized and portable clipboard management utility, mostly powered by minimalistic GUI with maximum keyboard support in mind.
 It provides easy-to-use storage mechanism for logging and processing any data sent to clipboard, complete with hotkey-based multipasting functionality.
 **Go get it @** https://slipperyclip.codeplex.com/downloads/get/909020

 ## /Featurae/:
-- _<u>*Overcoming innate limitations & enchancing general functionality of Windows' imbedded clipbuffer.*</u>_
+- `_*Overcoming innate limitations & enchancing general functionality of Windows' imbedded clipbuffer.*_`
 - Rather vast array of hotkeys, rendering ~80% of functionally to be accessible from keyboard.
 - XCopy-based installation process.
 Single ‘SlipperyClip.exe’ is enough for functioning.
 - Multitask data viewing system with no limits about simultaneous window opening.